-Rosa Scott School
+Rosa Scott High

 929 Poore's Pass

-Accreditation: Based on superior test scores, Rosa Scott School is an A rated school by the Mississippi Accountability System for consecutive years.
-In addition, RSS met AYP.
-Also, Rosa Scott was recognized by BusinessWeek magazine as the Top Academic-Performing High School in Mississippi during the 2008-09 school year.
+Accreditation: Based on superior test scores, Rosa Scott School is an "A" rated school by the Mississippi Accountability System.
+Rosa Scott was also recently recognized by Business Week magazine as the Top Academic-Performing High School in Mississippi.

-Description of School: As the ninth-grade campus of Madison Central High School, Rosa Scott School has a total enrollment of 402 students.
-In addition to a strong college-preparatory curriculum, Rosa Scott offers the following extracurricular activities: six sports, band, choir, dance, JROTC and over 20 clubs.
-Rosa Scott students also have the opportunity to participate in at least 13 Varsity Sports through Madison Central.
+Description of School: As the ninth-grade campus of Madison Central High School, Rosa Scott School has an enrollment of approximately 400 students.
+In addition to a strong college-preparatory curriculum, Rosa Scott offers the following extracurricular activities: Athletics, band, choir, dance, JROTC and over 20 clubs.
+Rosa Scott students have the opportunity to participate in over 13 Varsity Sports through Madison Central.
 Rosa Scott prides itself in promoting community involvement and promotes a sense of giving.
-We participate with numerous fundraisers, but our main focuses are canned food drive, Operation Christmas Child, Make-a-Wish, March of Dimes and Relay for Life.Grading System: All grades are recorded numerically.
-The letter grade equivalents are as follows: A= 90-100, B=80-89, C=70-79, D=65-69, F = Below 65.
+We participate in numerous fundraisers including the Mississippi Food Network's canned food drive, Operation Christmas Child, Make-a-Wish, March of Dimes and Relay for Life.

-Units Required for Graduation: Each student entering Rosa Scott in Fall 2018 with an anticipated graduation date of May 2022 from Madison Central shall have earned a passing grade on the following state-mandated subject area tests: Algebra I, Biology I, English II Multiple Choice, and U.S. History.
+Units Required for Graduation: Each student entering Rosa Scott with an anticipated graduation from Madison Central shall have earned a passing grade on the following state-mandated subject area tests: Algebra I, Biology I, English II Multiple Choice, and U.S. History.
 Also, students shall have earned a minimum of 24 Carnegie units distributed as follows: Four (4) units in English: Four (4) units in Math to specifically include Algebra I, Geometry, and Algebra II: Four (4) units in Science, one of which must be Biology I, one of which must be a physical science; Four (4) units in Social Studies to specifically include Mississippi Studies, World Geography, World History, U.S. History, Economics and U.S. Government; One (1) unit in Fine Arts; One (1) unit in STEM; One half (1/2) credit in Health as well as a half (1/2) credit of PE; Five (5) units of elective courses.

 Grade Averaging and Ranking: Class rank and grade point average for students graduating from Madison Central include all graded courses from 9th through 12th grades.
 Numerical grades earned by the student are weighted prior to being recorded on the transcript.
 Weighted averages are determined by multiplying semester grades using the following scales: